Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 chopped chicken, veggies, spinach, orzo on cutting board

-Strain soup if needed and add cooked veggies, cut up turkey meat, noodles and spinach (if using).
+Strain soup if needed and add cooked veggies, cut-up turkey meat, noodles and spinach (if using).

 ladle of turkey soup

 Taste and adjust seasonings.
-Ladle into bowls.
+Ladle soup into bowls.
+Add the crotons to the top of the soup and serve.

 Leftover Turkey Soup topped with Stuffing Croutons in a bowl p4